Article Content

 – Cavity preparation/filling: Hard tissue dental lasers can limit the use of anesthesia and traditional drills.
 The laser used in the filling process is capable of killing bacteria located in the cavity, helping to improve long-term tooth restoration.
 In addition, by changing the wavelength, energy, and focal length, the laser selectively removes deep tissue, only affecting the damaged dentin.
 Furthermore, creating cavity preparations with a laser does not cause unpleasant noise like traditional drills, making patients comfortable and eliminating fear in sensitive individuals.

-– Treatment of dentin hypersensitivity: Dentin hypersensitivity causes toothache, which is one of the common symptoms in dentistry.
-Previously, fluoride could be used to seal exposed dentinal tubules to treat this condition.
-However, lasers will reduce pain more effectively and for a longer duration compared to other methods.
+– Treatment of dentin sensitivity: Dentin sensitivity causing pain is one of the most common symptoms in dentistry.
+In the past, fluoride was used to seal exposed dentin tubules to treat this condition.
+However, the use of lasers is more effective and longer lasting than other methods in reducing pain.

 – Clinical crown lengthening with alveolar bone resection